antangrocket1312/ArQuSumm/README.md

 </div>

-This repository maintains the code, data for the paper *ArQuSumm: Argument-aware Quantitative Summarization of Online Conversations*.
+This repository maintains the code, data for the paper [ArQuSumm: Argument-aware Quantitative Summarization of Online Conversations](https://arxiv.org/abs/2511.16985) (AAAI2026).

 We explored a new task, Argument-aware Quantitative Summarization to generate reveal and summarize the claim-reason structure of arguments in conversations.